Energy and Environmental Stewardship Award

 This award recognizes a progressive healthcare organization that has implemented organizational wide initiatives demonstrating environmental responsibility through the reduction of energy usage, the preservation of natural resources and effective waste diversion solutions.
 Possible initiatives include the implementation of energy efficient building systems and solutions, comprehensive energy and environmental awareness programs, waste management initiatives, and green procurement practices.

 The recipient will receive an etched glass trophy and a framed certificate of recognition.
-Should the future permit us to return to an in-person event, one representative of the winning organization will also receive paid travel and accommodations to the College’s Honouring Health Leadership event, and a complimentary registration to attend the CCHL National Conference.
+One representative of the winning organization will also receive paid travel and accommodations to the College’s Honouring Health Leadership event, and a complimentary registration to attend the CCHL National Conference.
 In addition, the winner will receive $2,000 cash prize to be directed to the organization’s foundation or charity of choice.

 Eligibility